Updated 10/12/2022

-On March 2, 2022, DHS announced an extension of Temporary Protected Status (TPS) for South Sudan.
-DHS also expanded TPS to include South Sudanese in the U.S. as of March 1, 2022.
-TPS will be available for an additional 18-months to eligible South Sudanese through November 3, 2023.
-TPS provides protection from deportation and permission to work in the U.S.
+On September 5, 2023, DHS announced an extension and an expansion of Temporary Protected Status (TPS) for South Sudan.
+DHS expanded TPS to include South Sudanese who have lived in the U.S. as of September 4, 2023.
+TPS will be available for an additional 18-months to eligible South Sudanese through May 3, 2025.
+TPS provides temporary immigration status, protection from deportation, and permission to work.

 How Do I Apply for an Extension of TPS?